benjymous/annotations/sandman/sandman.31.md

 him many years ago when he was a citizen of substance and standing, he would have had a pauper's funeral at the city's expense.
-A subscription paper to procure a funeral fund was drawn up and taken to the Pacific Club where the sponsors soon had all the money they deemeded necessary.
+A subscription paper to procure a funeral fund was drawn up and taken to the Pacific Club where the sponsors soon had all the money they deemed necessary.
 The subscription list still lies on the table of the clubroom.
         After the autopsy Friday the body was prepared for burial.
 It was clothed in black robe with a white shirt and black tie, and placed in a neat rosewood casket, trimmed handsomely but without elaboration.
-The generral interest felt in the deceased was soon manifest.
-Early in the afternoon of Friday people who remembered the singular old man kindly, many of them gratefully and affectionately, bbegan to call and ask to be allowed a last glance at the familiar face.
+The general interest felt in the deceased was soon manifest.
+Early in the afternoon of Friday people who remembered the singular old man kindly, many of them gratefully and affectionately, began to call and ask to be allowed a last glance at the familiar face.
 Among them were several ladies whose dress betokened prosperity.
 Some of them brought bouquets to be placed on the coffin.
 One, the daughter of a former well-known citizen and officer of the